30 Brilliant Large Group Games and Workshop Activities

 Now over to you…

-What are your favorite facilitation techniques and large group games that work well in workshops, meetings or training sessions?
+What are your favorite facilitation techniques and games that work well with large groups in workshops, meetings or training sessions?
 Have you tried any of the methods or group activities above?
 Let us know about your experiences in the comments.

 Want to see even more games and activities?
 Check out the SessionLab library of facilitation techniques for inspiration and proven methods you can use to improve your meetings, events, and workshops.